emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	If the main loop function needs to receive user-defined data, use :c:func:`emscripten_set_main_loop_arg` instead.

 	The JavaScript environment will call that function at a specified number of frames per second.
 Setting 0 or a negative value as the ``fps`` will instead use the browser’s ``requestAnimationFrame`` mechanism to call the main loop function.
-This is **HIGHLY** recommended if you are doing rendering, as the browser’s ``requestAnimationFrame`` will make sure you render at a proper smooth rate that lines up properly with the the browser and monitor.
+This is **HIGHLY** recommended if you are doing rendering, as the browser’s ``requestAnimationFrame`` will make sure you render at a proper smooth rate that lines up properly with the browser and monitor.
 If you do not render at all in your application, then you should pick a specific frame rate that makes sense for your code.

 	If ``simulate_infinite_loop`` is true, the function will throw an exception in order to stop execution of the caller.
 This will lead to the main loop being entered instead of code after the call to :c:func:`emscripten_set_main_loop` being run, which is the closest we can get to simulating an infinite loop (we do something similar in `glutMainLoop <https://github.com/kripken/emscripten/blob/1.29.12/system/include/GL/freeglut_std.h#L400>`_ in `GLUT <http://www.opengl.org/resources/libraries/glut/>`_).
 If this parameter is ``false``, then the behavior is the same as it was before this parameter was added to the API, which is that execution continues normally.
 Note that in both cases we do not run global destructors, ``atexit``, etc., since we know the main loop will still be running, but if we do not simulate an infinite loop then the stack will be unwound.
 That means that if ``simulate_infinite_loop`` is ``false``, and you created an object on the stack, it will be cleaned up before the main loop is called for the first time.